 Building situational awareness - Security teams can also leverage real-time threat intel generated by their communities to improve situational awareness and place-specific threats or a set of related indicators in their larger context.
 Community-generated real-time intel is usually far more effective at presenting the big picture to member organizations than any amount of intel they would be able to generate individually.
 When multiple members of a group see similar threats trying to enter their environments, a pattern emerges and each member is warned about imminent danger.

-Proactive defense and preventive controls - Perhaps most importantly, threat intelligence can help organizations with proactive defense.
+Proactive defense and preventive controls - Perhaps most importantly, cyber threat intelligence can help organizations with proactive defense.
 With access to real-time intel on new threats, security teams can update blocklists, watch for specific TTPs, and establish appropriate safeguards to prevent emerging threats from entering their environments.

 Faster post-compromise detection - Advanced threats sometimes lurk in enterprise environments for months before the threat actor deploys business-disrupting malware, or exfiltrates data.
 Real-time threat intel can help with setting priorities and building hypotheses for threat hunts, enabling early detection of threats that are already in an organization’s network.
 This minimizes potential damage and prevents attackers at the post-compromise stage from getting access to protected assets.